 The silly DIY mask shown in the photo is, of course, just for laughs.
 In stressful, confusing times like these, it helps to keep a sense of humor.
 Occasionally, someone (apparently without a sense of humor or negotiating skills) throws a screaming profane hissy fit because she was asked to wear a mask.
-The other extreme, which I think you will see is equally absurd is the person who wears a mask in the car driving alone or when walking by themselves in wide open spaces…I wonder if they wear a mask to bed?
+The other extreme, which I think you will agree is equally absurd, is the person who wears a mask in the car driving alone or when walking by themselves in wide open spaces or as seen on the news, former Vice President, Joe Biden wearing one while bike riding alone in the wide open spaces…I wonder if these folks wear a mask to bed?

 - This study concludes: Masks Don’t Work: A Review of Science Relevant to COVID-19 Social Policy

 - Masks allegedly reduce intake of oxygen to dangerous levels, leading to carbon dioxide toxicity.
 The Occupational Safety and Health Administration (OSHA) has documented the risk.
 Watch Peggy Hall’s video on OSHA, masks and oxygen.
 Low oxygen levels not only affect the brain, they interfere with immune function.
 The THA website has a much longer list of negative effects of low oxygen.
 However, some informal tests in hospitals don’t support OSHA’s oxygen reduction claim although healthcare workers wearing them do have more headaches.

 - Masks accumulate moisture.
 Germs are trapped near your mouth and nose, increasing risk of infection.(However, contrary opinion says that the moisture makes the exhaled droplets bigger and more likely caught in the mask or to promptly drop to the ground.)

 - Wearing a mask causes you to touch your face more frequently.